 That’s why it’s critical for anyone accused of a sex crime to discuss their case with an experienced criminal defense attorney.
 An attorney can examine all the evidence and help make the best possible case to fight for your rights.

 If you were accused of a sex crime, you might want legal representation.
-If you’d like an experienced San Antonio oil field accident attorney from Keegan, Tindal, & Mason to evaluate your case, please send us an email or call (319) 499-5524.
+If you’d like an experienced San Antonio oil field accident attorney from Keegan, Tindal, & Jaeger to evaluate your case, please send us an email or call (319) 499-5524.